 On July 11, 2017, the Company filed legal proceedings for patent infringement against SK hynix and certain of its distributors in the courts of Germany and the PRC based on the alleged infringement by SK hynix's LRDIMM products of certain of the Company's patents in those jurisdictions.
 On January 25, 2018, the court in Germany held a preliminary hearing and then held the trial on December 6, 2018.
 In December 2017, SK hynix filed petitions challenging the validity of the patents asserted by the Company in Germany and the PRC.
 On June 3, 2018, the patent asserted in the PRC was found to be invalid.
 On June 19, 2018, the Company withdrew the patent infringement suits filed in the PRC.
 On January 31, 2019, the court in Germany dismissed the infringement action, and ordered the Company to bear the costs of the action.
-On March 5, 2019, Netlist filed an Appeal Notice of the German courts finding.
+Netlist has elected not to appeal the German court's finding.